Darren Pratley: Swansea City

+On 8 June 2006, Pratley was sold by Fulham to Swansea City for a fee of £100,000.
+Upon joining the club, manager Kenny Jackett said: "Darren's a player I've admired for some time, so it's pleasing to have finally got him.
+A year ago he was hoping to impress Fulham enough to figure in their first-team plans, but he now realises he has got to move on in order to progress his career.
+Recently, we've been trying to sign young, athletic players who we view as good investments and Darren falls into that category.
+A hundred thousand pounds is a lot of money, but I certainly feel he's worth it."

 On 7 November 2009, Pratley scored a brace against their arch-rivals Cardiff City.
 Pratley had not scored for 26 matches since the previous season's corresponding fixture at the Liberty Stadium but he proved Swansea's hero on the hour to seal the win.
 Pratley went on to score a further three times before the end of 2009, against Sheffield Wednesday (twice) and Reading.
 He started off the 2010–11 season well, however a string of poor performances saw him dropped by manager Brendan Rodgers.
 Pratley came back into the team performing well and getting vital goals against Reading, Crystal Palace a double against Bristol City and the third goal in the Championship play-off semi-final second leg against Nottingham Forest which he scored from the halfway-line into an empty goal.
 On 9 June 2011, it was confirmed that Pratley would leave Swansea City having rejected a new contract.